MasterFlomaster1/PalindromeCheck/README.md

 # About
-Simple tool to check text for palindromes written in Java.
+Simple tool to find palindromes in text.

 # Features

-* Find palindromic words
+* Find palindromic words.
-* Find palindromic numbers
+* Find palindromic numbers.
-* Find palindromic sentences (only English language is currently supported)
+* Find palindromic sentences (only English language is currently supported).

 # Requirements